SoniBasant/Frontend-Mentor-Projects/A3-Manage-Landing-Page/README.md

 **Alex Marshall**

-He helped me to change colour of SVG images on hover, for which he am grateful.
+He helped me to change colour of SVG images on hover, for which I am grateful.

 - [GitHub](https://github.com/AlexKMarshall)